 Emily Chambers for CoilLaw

-This sounds like a trivial accounting topic, but the “small” difference between net and gross income plays a big part in family legal matters especially for child support and alimony.
+Net income vs. gross income and why it matters may sound like a trivial accounting topic, but the “small” difference between net and gross income plays a big part in family legal matters especially for child support and alimony.
 Let’s start by defining each one.

 So, for example, if you’re a salaried technician and you receive $40,000 per year in wages, plus an average of $1000 a quarter in bonuses, and a Christmas gift of $200 every year, your gross income for the year would be $44,200 (or $3,683.33 per month).

 Using our same example from above, let’s say you only actually see a monthly paycheck of $2,950.00 in your bank account.
 This is not necessarily your net income because you will have to add back in any voluntary deductions (listed above) back into your income.
 This likely means your taxes and other deductions are $733.33 per month.
-Just make sure that you’re not counting money taken out that you have decided to go straight into a savings account.
+Just make sure that you’re not counting the money taken out that you have decided to go straight into a savings account.
 That money would still need to be counted toward your net income because it’s still money you will have access to.

 Distinction Between Gross and Net Income